 “You send money abroad because you care.
 Because you’re needed.
 Because you can make a difference.
 It’s why you do what you do.”

 People send money abroad because it makes a difference.
-For some it’s to support a family member with a disability.
-For others, it’s to help victims of abuse in their community.
-Watch the video below to see some of the ways Azimo customers support their friends, loved ones and communities.
+For some, it’s to support a family member with a disability or victims of abuse in their community.
+The video below shows how Azimo customers support their friends, loved ones and wider communities.